How to apply

 Who do we need?

-· Engineering: electrical, mechanical, material, communication.
+- Engineering: electrical, mechanical, material, communication, systems.

-· Science: physics, chemistry, maths.
+- Science: physics, chemistry, math.

 How to apply?

 Please ‘Create a new account’ on the postgraduate application system.
 Enter the programme code as 8206F, select ‘PhD Power Electronics for Sustainable Electric Propulsion' as the programme of study and PESEP20 as the studentship code.
 In the covering letter please quote reference code PESEP20 and state how your interests and experience relate to the CDT.
-In addition please also identify which project option you'd like to select from the options provided below.

 Attachments for the application process

 The following documentation is required as part of the CDT submission process: